RJH Biosciences Inc.

 Transfection efficiency can be determined by different approaches.
 Reporter genes, such as GFP or RFP, are convenient ways to assess transfection by using microscopy or flow cytometry techniques.
 Direct assessment of the induced gene product (e.g., by ELISA, western blot), or silenced gene expression (e.g., protein levels or mRNA levels by PCR) are important.
 One can also use functional outcomes as an indirect measure of transfection, although care must be paid to complicating factors in this case.
 In all studies, we recommend employing a control (i.e., non-active) agent similar in nature to the nucleic acid being investigated.

 A methodical analysis of the factors contributing to transfection, as outlined in the ‘Technical Tips to Improve Transfection’, is a good place to start.
-Other resources to improve transfection efficiencies can be found in our ‘suggested reading’ tab.
-We are here to help as well, so do send us a message/e-mail to see how we can assist you.
+We are here to help as well, so do send us a message / e-mail to see how we can assist you.

 All transfection reagents display a certain extent of cytotoxicity on cells, depending on the amount used.
 The key is to achieve transfection without disrupting the physiology of the cells significantly.
 One can minimize exposure time to transfection complexes, speed up the transfection process by centrifugation and optimize reagent/nucleic acid concentrations to eliminate unnecessary exposure.
 The purity of the nucleic acid is also important to eliminate unforeseen toxicities.